remotesensinginfo/remotesensing_info/content/posts/rsgislib_intro.markdown

 Alongside RSGISLib we use other tools, such as the [GDAL](https://www.gdal.org) software, KEA file format and TuiView image viewer.

 #### GDAL
-The  [Geospatial Data Abstraction Library (GDAL)](http://www.gdal.org) provides software to convert between many image file format but it has been extended to provide a set of utilities for processing image data.
+The [Geospatial Data Abstraction Library (GDAL)](http://www.gdal.org)  software provides functionality to convert between many image and vector file format but it has been extended to provide a set of utilities for processing image data.
 The most useful utilities are:

 #### The KEA File Format
 The KEA file format developed by \citet{BuntingGillingham2013} and named after the New Zealand bird (Kea) is a HDF5 based image file format with a GDAL driver.
 Therefore, the format can be used in any software using GDAL, provided the KEA library is available.
 It offers support for large raster attribute tables and uses zlib based compression to provide small file sizes.
 The development was funded and supported by Landcare Research, New Zealand.